Izchomatik/RevitPluginKit/RevitPluginKit/articles/about.md

 RevitPluginKit is a set of tools and utilities designed to simplify the creation of a custom plug-in for the Autodesk Revit program.

+The library is intended primarily to simplify work with Revit api and standardize the processes associated with the preparation of a custom plugin for the Revit program.

+RevitPluginKit provides tools for convenient "Revit" ribbon panel generation, feature sets such as fast and simple model elements collectors, set of converters, validators and many other tools.

 ***

 ## Project goals